enjin/enjin-cpp-sdk/README.md

 To have the SDK build its default HTTP and websocket clients use the `ENJINSDK_ALLOW_DEFAULT_HTTP` and `ENJINSDK_ALLOW_DEFAULT_WEBSOCKET` as CMake arguments and set them to be "on" (off by default).

-To utilize this SDK you may clone the it into your project tree with:
+To utilize this SDK you may clone it into your project tree with:

 ```console
 $ git clone https://github.com/enjin/Enjin-CPP-SDK.git